SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 #### Configuring Client Usernames & Profiles

 This section outlines how to update the default client-profile and how to create a client username for connecting to the Solace message broker.
 For the client-profile, it is important to enable guaranteed messaging for JMS messaging and transacted sessions if using transactions.
-The chosen client username of “spring_user” will be required by the Spring Framework when connecting to the Solace message broker.
+The chosen client username of "spring_user" will be required by the Spring Framework when connecting to the Solace message broker.

 ```
 (config)# client-profile default message-vpn Solace_Spring_VPN